TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.22.md

 ---

-And even now I know that, whatsoever thou shalt ask of God, God will give thee.
+Even now I know that, whatever you ask of God, God will give you."